patriciogonzalezvivo/thebookofshaders/12/README.md

     ...
 ```

-Note that in the following code that we are not longer using ```min``` to calculate the closest distance, but a regular ```if``` statement.
+Note that in the following code that we are no longer using ```min``` to calculate the closest distance, but a regular ```if``` statement.
 Why?
 Because we actually want to do something more every time a new closer point appears, namely store its position (lines 32 to 37).

 <div class="codeAndCanvas" data="vorono-00.frag"></div>